-All furniture in student rooms is inventoried by the Residence Office prior to Labour Day and students will be charged for any missing pieces at year's end.
+All furniture in student rooms is inventoried by the Dean's Office prior to Move-In Day and students will be charged for any missing pieces at year's end.
 Students are not permitted to remove furniture from their room as the College does not have enough storage space to accommodate these requests.